- Search The Registry

-*Buxton, Iowa is celebrated on this date in 1873.
-This was a predominately Black town in Monroe County, Iowa founded in the 19th century.
-This Historic Townsite is a historical site located east of Lovilia, Iowa, United States in the rural middle of the state.
+*Buxton, Iowa, is celebrated on this date in 1873.
+This was a predominately Black town in Monroe County, Iowa, founded in the 19th century.
+This Historic Townsite is a historical site located east of Lovilia, Iowa, the United States, in the rural middle of the state.

-The unincorporated community was founded and developed by the Chicago and Northwestern Railway as a coal mining company town to supply the railroad.
-It was a racially integrated community, in 1905 consisting of welsh immigrants and a freed Black population, that was developed in the midst of southern Iowa coalfields.
+The Chicago and Northwestern Railway founded and developed the unincorporated community as a coal mining company town to supply the railroad.
+It was a racially integrated community in 1905 consisting of welsh immigrants and a freed Black population that was developed in the midst of southern Iowa coalfields.
 J.E.
 Buxton came to Iowa in the mid-1880s as an agent for the Consolidation Coal Company.
 Consolidation was a division of the Chicago and Northwestern Railway, and it mined coal in Iowa to fuel the company's trains.
 His son Ben succeeded him, and he was faced with a lack of workers, strikes, and the increased demand for workers from his competitors.

-The company sent a Black man, Hobart A. Armstrong to the Southern United States to recruit Black and white workers from nearby coal mines as strike breakers and cheap labor.
+The company sent a Black man, Hobart A. Armstrong, to the Southern United States to recruit Black and white workers from nearby coal mines as strikebreakers and cheap labor.
 As the mines in Muchakinock in adjacent Mahaska County started to decline, the railroad extended its line to Monroe County.
 Ben Buxton, who became president of Consolidation Coal, founded his namesake town in 1895.
 All the coal mined there was bought by the railroad, which resulted in steady work for the miners and relatively high wages.
 Ackers Coal Company and the Regal Coal Company opened mines near Buxton in the early 20th century.
-By that time Buxton grew to be the largest coal town west of the Mississippi River, and one of the largest unincorporated community in the United States.
+By that time, Buxton had grown to be the largest coal town west of the Mississippi River and one of the largest unincorporated communities in the United States.

 In 1905 there were 2,700 blacks and 1,991 whites.
-The Blacks were newly freed slaves and the European Americans included numerous white-European immigrants.
+The Blacks were newly freed slaves and Welsh American immigrants.
 Even though Buxton had a mix of races and ethnic groups, there was no overt segregation and little racial or ethnic discrimination.
 Buxton was a company town.
 Consolidation Coal's headquarters were located there.
 They built houses, schools, parks, a YMCA, and other establishments.
 The company's security guards acted as a police force.
 A department store, the Monroe Mercantile Company, was established in 1901.
 It employed 100 people until it burned down in 1911.
 The department store opened the same year as the post office.
-The town also had its own baseball team, known as the Buxton Wonders.
+The town also had its baseball team, known as the Buxton Wonders.